Chart Color Schemes

 Health

-Bracken Ridge's residents are relatively healthy in comparison to broader Australia with common health conditions somewhat prevalent across both younger and older age cohorts
+Health outcomes in Bracken Ridge are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

 Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is fairly high at approximately 54% of the total population (~10,099 people).
-The most common medical conditions in the area are mental health issues and asthma, impacting 8.3 and 7.8% of residents respectively.
-69.3% of residents declare themselves completely clear of medical ailments, compared to 67.8% across Greater Brisbane.
-As of 2016, 16.7% of residents are aged 65 and over (3,117 people), which is lower than the 18.5% in Greater Brisbane.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Approximately 54% of the total population (~10,107 people) has private health cover.
+The most common medical conditions in the area are mental health issues (8.3%) and asthma (7.8%).
+About 69.3% of residents declare themselves completely clear of medical ailments compared to 69.2% across Greater Brisbane.
+Health outcomes among the working-age population are broadly typical.
+The area has 17.5% of residents aged 65 and over (3,269 people), higher than Greater Brisbane's 15.2%.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health